jeremenichelli/jeremenichelli.github.io/_posts/2017-02-20-react-views-smooth-transitions.md

 If you want to understand better how this code works, I wrote an [article about it](/2016/04/patterns-for-a-promise-based-initialization/) a while ago.

-Notice I'm storing the `Promise` under the `self` global object so it can be accessed by any view and because it is a `Promise` there is no race condition with the event itself. **Win**.
+Notice I'm storing the `Promise` object under the `self` namespace so it can be accessed by any view and because it is a `Promise` there is no race condition with the event itself.

 ## Come together

-In the original code, the animation was on it's own async method and there were some dirty checks for legacy browsers.
-Here is an all-in version of the approach that works in modern browsers.
+In the original code, the animation was on its own async method and some dirty checks were necessary for legacy browsers, but here is an all-in version of the approach that works in modern browsers.

 ```js
 componentWillAppear(done) {